vseryakov/backendjs/README.md

         # Get all messages with custom filter: if msg text contains Hi
         /message/get?_keys=id,mtime,msg&_ops=msg,iregexp&msg=Hi

-        # Get all messages for specific sender
+        # Get all messages from the specific sender
         /message/get?sender=12345

         # Get all messages i have sent to the user 12345